devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 ## 1.2 Document Conventions

+​	All requirements stated in this SRS will be specified for the particular item ie. the priority of each specification will be explicitly stated for each requirement and will be sorted by priority.
+Each section will be bulleted, and subsections will be notated by the depth of the section with pound signs, so that a section will have 1, subsection 2, etc. Enumerations of specifications may be noted by either a - or by a corresponding numbering convention for priorities.
+Sections may be added removed or modified dependent on the changes in specification as development progresses.

-This has been left as I don't know what conventions will be needed or chosen in the following document. *Describe any standards or typographical conventions that were followed when writing this SRS, such as fonts or highlighting that have special significance.
+*Describe any standards or typographical conventions that were followed when writing this SRS, such as fonts or highlighting that have special significance.
 For example, state whether priorities  for higher-level requirements are assumed to be inherited by detailed requirements, or whether every requirement statement is to have its own priority.*

 ## 1.3 Intended Audience and Reading Suggestions